 former National Security Agency (NSA) intelligence analyst

-Before sentencing, Daniel Hale begins his 11-page letter to Judge Liam O’Grady with a quotation from US Navy Admiral Gene LaRocque: “We now kill people without ever seeing them.
-Now you push a button thousands of miles away … since it’s done by remote control, there’s no remorse … and then we come home in triumph.
+Before sentencing, Daniel Hale began his 11-page letter to Judge Liam O’Grady with a quotation from U.S. Navy Admiral Gene LaRocque: “We now kill people without ever seeing them.
+Now you push a button thousands of miles away . . . since it’s done by remote control, there’s no remorse . . . and then we come home in triumph.”

-Daniel Hale is a former intelligence contractor who disclosed information to The Intercept pertaining to the American drone warfare program.
-Hale leaked documents in response to his guilt in participating in identifying targets for drone strikes.
-He was first charged in 2019 for multiple counts, including theft of government property and disclosing intelligence information.
-On Wednesday, March 31, 2021, Hale pled guilty to violating the Espionage Act and in July was sentenced to 45 months in prison.
+Daniel Hale is a former intelligence contractor who disclosed to The Intercept information pertaining to the American drone warfare program.
+Hale was driven by a sense of guilt over his role in identifying targets for drone strikes.
+He was first charged in 2019 with multiple counts, including theft of government property and disclosing intelligence information.
+In March 2021, Hale pled guilty to violating the Espionage Act and in July was sentenced to forty-five months in prison.
 His role as a whistleblower has sparked conversations about the use of the Espionage Act today and the role of the United States as an imperial power.

 Hale grew up in a rural mountain community in Tennessee.
-Though critical of the armed forces, he joined the Air Force after suffering from homelessness citing he had few other options.
-In the Air Force, Hale was assigned to the National Security Agency as an intelligence analyst from 2009 to 2013.
-He worked for the Joint Special Operations Task Force at Bagram Air Base in Afghanistan, where as a signals analyst, he worked in “identifying, tracking, and targeting” terror suspects for assassination.
-Hale stated he was troubled by “the uncertainty if anyone I was involved in killing or capturing was a civilian or not.
+Though critical of the armed forces, he joined the Air Force after suffering from homelessness and believing that he had few other options.
+He was assigned to the National Security Agency as an intelligence analyst from 2009 to 2013.
+He worked for the Joint Special Operations Task Force at Bagram Air Base in Afghanistan, where, as a signals analyst, he was tasked with “identifying, tracking, and targeting” terror suspects for assassination.
+Hale stated that he was troubled by “the uncertainty if anyone I was involved in killing or capturing was a civilian or not.
 There’s no way of knowing.”
 Throughout his service, as he witnessed children inadvertently killed in airstrikes, Hale became more certain that the war in Afghanistan and the drone attacks were not about the terrorist attacks in the United States and had “little to do with preventing terror from coming into the United States and a lot more to do with protecting the profits of weapons manufacturers and so-called defense contractors.”

-Hale has experienced post-traumatic stress and depression following his deployment with the Air Force to Afghanistan in 2012.
-He left the Air Force, became a contractor at the National Geospatial-Intelligence Agency, and began to speak out against US drone policy, US targeted killing program, and US foreign policy.
+Hale experienced post-traumatic stress and depression following his deployment with the Air Force to Afghanistan in 2012.
+He left the Air Force, became a contractor at the National Geospatial-Intelligence Agency, and began to speak out against U.S. drone policy, U.S. targeted killing programs, and U.S. foreign policy.
 As a supporter of whistleblowers, in 2013 Hale met with Jeremy Scahill, a journalist at The Intercept, at a bookstore in Washington, D.C.
 He has admitted to leaking eleven classified documents.

 Hale pled guilty to one count of violating the Espionage Act for leaking documents and presented the judge with an 11-page handwritten letter.
 He wrote, “Not a day goes by that I don’t question the justification for my actions.
 I am grief-stricken and ashamed of myself.”
 He furthermore stated, “I believe that it is wrong to kill, but it is especially wrong to kill the defenseless.”
 In defending his actions, he stated he believes he revealed what “was necessary to dispel the lie that drone warfare keeps us safe, that our lives are worth more than theirs.”